Make an Evolving Synth Lead

-There are numerous creative ways you could use to make an impressive Synth Lead.
-Just consider using different oscillator types rather than classical oscillators that offer sawtooth, square, triangle, and sine waveforms.
-In this article, we will describe and demonstrate AM Sync or Amplitude modulation synthesis which you can find it in some of the latest VST synthesizers.
+You could use numerous creative ways to make an impressive Synth Lead.
+Consider using different oscillator types rather than classical oscillators offering sawtooth, square, triangle, and sine waveforms.
+In this article, we will describe and demonstrate AM Sync or Amplitude modulation synthesis, which you can find in some of the latest VST synthesizers.

 Discovering AM Synthesis